 - The region produces 286,000,000 litres of milk a year.

-- Speaking of heritage, in the 1800's, there are 98 cheese factories in Oxford.
+- Speaking of heritage, in the 1800's, there were 98 cheese factories in Oxford.

 - There have been 62 cheese awards given to businesses in the region in the past 10 years.